 The programs are structured to meet the needs of the part-time as well as the full-time student.
 Normal progress through the programs for the full-time student will be four courses per semester.
 Normal progress for part-time students will be one or more courses per semester.
 The time allowed from enrollment to the graduate program to the conferring of the Master of Business Administration degree may not exceed five years.
 Application for an extension will be considered on an individual basis.

-The last 30 semester hours (24 hours for the MSA) must be taken through the Southern Adventist University School of Business and Management.
+The last 30 semester hours must be taken through the Southern Adventist University School of Business.